omkarcloud/google-maps-scraper/README.md

 ### ❓ What if I Don't Get Value from It?

-This product is our pride.
-We wholeheartedly ❤️ believe in the value our product brings for you, especially since it has successfully worked for hundreds of people like you.

-But, we also understand the reservations you might have.

-That's why we've put the ball in your court: **If, within the next 90 days, you feel that our product hasn't met your expectations, simply get a refund in 2 clicks only.**
+We offer a 90-day refund guarantee.
+If the product doesn't meet your needs within that time, you can request a refund through a simple 2-click process.

-The risk is fully on us, as it should be, because we're confident in what we've created!
+The risk is on us, not you, because we're confident in what we've created!

 ## ❓ How do I get a refund?

-If within 90 days the product doesn't meet your needs, get a refund in 2 clicks.
+Follow these steps:

 1. Go to [Transactions Page](https://www.omkar.cloud/billing/transaction-history)
 ![Transactions Page](https://raw.githubusercontent.com/omkarcloud/assets/master/images/transactions-page.png)